Daniel-KM/Omeka-S-module-Timeline/README.md

 The views of the exhibit can be filled with a [spreadsheet formatted as indicated].
 You should set the filename in the input field.
 It can be a locally loaded file via [Easy Admin] or any url.

-The format should be csv or tsv (tab separated values) for now.
-There should not be line jump in any cell for now.
+The format should be ods (standard OpenDocument Spreadsheet), csv or tsv (tab separated values).
+If you use, csv or tsv, the file should be utf8 encoded (unicode) and there should not be line jump in any cell for now.
+That's why ods is the recommended format, allowing cells and descriptions with multiple lines.
+The format "ods" is supported only if the php version is at least 8.1.

+For columns Media and Background, it is possible the numeric internal id of the resource, a string like `asset/xxx` to use an asset, or a valid external absolute url.
+It may be an item identifier (Dublin Core) too.

+If the Media is a resource, the columns date, title and description will be automatically filled if empty.

+The page should be saved to regenerate slides.

+**Warning**: When a valid file is uploaded, all existing slides will be replaced.

 ### Modifying the block template for Timeline